Looking for some fun farmhouse-style old fence picket projects? Here are a few you are going to love and will be making them in no time!

-I often use a reclaimed chair spindle for the handle on the crate.
-Drilling a large hole using a special forstner bit will allow the spindle to fit between the two end pieces nicely
+I often use a reclaimed chair spindle for the handle on the crates.
+Drilling a large hole using a special Forstner bit will allow the spindle to fit between the two end pieces nicely.

-Here is a close-up of the forstner bit.
-It fits my power drill/driver and can drill a large hole like the ones you see here on my workbench.
+Here is a close-up of the Forstner bit.
+It fits my DeWalt power drill/driver and can drill a large hole like the ones you see here on my workbench.

 do as I say, not as I do!